hrodward/struts-site/source/getting-started/using-tags.md

 One use of the Struts 2 Tags is to create links to other web resources, especially to other resources in the local application.

-While HTML provides a simple a tag for creating hyperlinks, the HTML tag often requires us to include redundant information.
+While HTML provides a simple tag for creating hyperlinks, the HTML tag often requires us to include redundant information.
 Also the HTML tag cannot easily access dynamic data provided by the framework.

 A very common use case in web applications is linking to other pages.
 In the [Hello World](hello-world-using-struts2.html)